swiftyfinch/Rugby/.github/ISSUE_TEMPLATE/---bug-report.md

 ---

-## Did you already try Rugby doctor?
+## Have you already tried Rugby doctor?
 Use `rugby doctor` as a self-diagnostic tool.

 ## Describe the bug